TileDB-Inc/TileDB-BioImaging/spec/specification.md

 Based on our research and avoiding a lot of the jargon, there are the following “components” in typical Biomedical Imaging projects:

- - Images with multiple levels of resolution.
+ - Images with multiple levels of resolution (Note that the number of dimensions is variable between 2 and 5 and that axis names are arbitrary., metadata for details.).
  - Optionally associated labels.

- Note that the number of dimensions is variable between 2 and 5 and that axis names are arbitrary., metadata for details.
-For this example we assume an image with 5 dimensions and axes called t,c,z,y,x.
+ - Multiple metadata as described [here](https://ngff.openmicroscopy.org/latest/#metadata).

 ## On-disk Implementation with TileDB

 In TileDB, we will implement the above as follows:

-* ND Dense
+* Images are modeled as groups of ND Dense TileDB arrays with integer dimensions and uint8 attribute, i.e., one dense array per image level.
+* Labels are also modeled as groups of ND Dense TileDB arrays with integer dimensions and uint8 attribute, i.e., one dense array per image level.
-* The arbitrary key-value metadata will be modeled as **TileDB group metadata** (see the TODOs section at the end).
+* The arbitrary key-value metadata will be modeled as **TileDB group metadata**.

 A potential two image Biomedical Imaging dataset, composed of one or more TileDB array groups, would look as follows:

 ```
 .                               # Root folder, potentially in S3.
     image_1.tiledb              # One image (id=1) converted to a TileDB Group.
-    |-- __group                 # TileDB group directory
+    |-- __group                 # TileDB group directory.
-    |-- __meta                  # Group Metadata
+    |-- __meta                  # Group Metadata, contains all group metadata in a Key-Value manner.
+Metadata include all kinds of group metadata needed based on NGFF.
     |-- l_0.tdb                 # Layer 0 modeled as a 2D-5D dense TileDB Array with integer dimensions and uint8 attribute.
     |   |-- __commits
     |   |-- __fragments